Kibbutz: Private property

 The era of independent Israel kibbutzim attracted interest from sociologists and psychologists who attempted to study the effects of life without private property and the effects of life being brought up apart from one's parents.

 Bettelheim suggested that the lack of private property was the cause of the lack of emotions in kibbutzniks.
 He wrote, "nowhere more than in the kibbutz did I realize the degree to which private property, in the deep layers of the mind, relates to private emotions.
 If one is absent, the other tends to be absent as well".
 (See primitivism and primitive communism for a general discussion of these concepts).

 Group pressure to conform

 In Kibbutz life, group pressure to conform is particularly strong.
 It is a subject of debate within the kibbutz movement as to how successful kibbutz education was in developing the talents of gifted children.
 Several kibbutz-raised children look back and say that the communal system stifled ambition; others say that bright children were nonetheless encouraged.
 Bruno Bettelheim, in his Children of the Dream (1969), had predicted that kibbutz education would yield mediocrity: "[kibbutz children] will not be leaders or philosophers, will not achieve anything in science or art."
-However, it has been noted that although kibbutzim comprise only 5% of the Israeli population, surprisingly large numbers of kibbutzniks become teachers, lawyers, doctors, and political leaders.

-In the 1990s, a journalist tracked down the specific class of children Bettelheim had interviewed back in the 1960s at "Kibbutz Atid" (now called Kibbutz Ramat Yohanan).
+However, in the 1990s, a journalist tracked down the specific class of children Bettelheim had interviewed back in the 1960s at "Kibbutz Atid" (now called Kibbutz Ramat Yohanan).
 The journalist found that the children were highly accomplished in academia, business, music, and the military.
 "Bettelheim got it totally wrong."